-In developing countries, serious malnutrition, vitamin A deficiency and immunosuppressive diseases such as HIV/AIDS often lead to more severe cases of measles and a higher risk of death.8
+In developing countries, measles is one of the leading causes of death in children.
+In 2017, the World Health Organization (WHO) attributed 110,000 deaths to measles infection, with most deaths occurring in children under age 5.
+In these countries, serious malnutrition, vitamin A deficiency and immunosuppressive diseases such as HIV/AIDS often lead to more severe cases of measles and a higher death rates.10

 IMPORTANT NOTE: NVIC encourages you to become fully informed about Measles and the Measles vaccine by reading all sections in the Table of Contents , which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.

 « Return to Vaccines & Diseases Table of Contents

 1 CDC Measles – Complications.
 Epidemiology and Prevention of Vaccine-Preventable Diseases (The Pink Book).
 13th ed.
 2015.

 3 Perry RT, Halsey NA.
 The Clinical Significance of Measles: A Review.
 J Infect Dis.
 2004 May 1;189 Suppl 1:S4-16